 - User manual

-While the A129 does not have pre-buffered parking mode, it does offer 3 options to record when parking if you hardwire the camera.
+A129 offers 3 options to record when parking if you hardwire the camera.
 The 3 options are:

 - Time Lapse Recording at 1fps, 2fps, 3fps, 5fps or 10fps.
 While parked, the camera will be always recording at the low fps but no audio is recorded.